Find Affordable College Courses

 9 Yearly Graduations

 University of Rochester comes in at #20 on our list of the most popular colleges offering master's degrees in pharmacology.
 Roughly 11,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,276 per year, while in-state graduate students, on average, pay $46,779 per year.
-During the 2020-2021 academic year, 9 people received their master's degree in pharmacology from University of Rochester.
-About 67% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $63,150 per year, while in-state graduate students, on average, pay $38,083 per year.
+During the most recent year for which we have data, 9 people received their master's degree in pharmacology from University of Rochester.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+Data shows that University of Rochester graduates that hold this degree go on to make a median salary of $53,876.

 Below are some popular majors that are similar to pharmacology that offer master’s degrees.